theNewbieClub-MAL/editionThreadGenerator-ps1/README.md

 1. Open `Translations/` folder.
 2. Duplicate `en-US/` folder and rename the duplicated folder to your language [culture code defined by Microsoft][cultureCode].
-   * You can create your own language folder by following RFC 4646 specification:\
+   * You can create your language folder by following RFC 4646 specifications: `languageCode2`-`regionCode2`.\
-     `languageCode2`-`regionCode2`.
       For example:
       * `id-ID` for Indonesian (Indonesia).
-   * If the language you covered have two-letter code not available, a three-letter code derived from ISO 639-2 is used.
+   * If the language you covered has a two-letter code not available, a three-letter code derived from ISO 639-2 is used.\
       For example:
       * `ace-ID` for Acehnese (Indonesia).
-   * If the language has script variant (ISO 15924), use pattern:\
+   * If the language has a script variant (ISO 15924), use `languageCode2`-`scriptTag`-`regionCode2` pattern.\
-      `languageCode2`-`scriptTag`-`regionCode2`.
       For example:
       * `uz-Cryl-UZ` for Uzbek (Cyrillic, Uzbekistan).
-   * Neutral culture is accepted, however we discourage this method as it might cause confusion for the system to auto select culture.
+   * Neutral culture is accepted.
+However, we discourage this method as it might confuse the system to auto-select culture.
    * The only exception of this name formatting only applies to:
      * `zh-Hant` for Traditional Chinese.
      * `zh-Hans` for Simplified Chinese.
-3. Modify all the strings value in each `.psd1` files.
+3. Modify all the string values in every `.psd1` file inside the new folder.
    * Due to `.psd1` safety restriction, the dynamic variables can not be assigned inside.
-   * All of strings that have dynamic result follow this format:
+   * All strings that have dynamic results follow this format:

      ```ps1
      $i18n.(Strings) $result
      ```

-   * We recommend you to always check the grammar **on the script process**.
+   * We recommend you always check the grammar **in the script process**.

 ### Main script

-*There is no strict guidelines, just keep avoid messing with variables, that's all*
+*There are no strict guidelines; try to avoid messing with variables.
+That's all*

 ### Commit and Pull Request